kwansing14/narpt/README.md

 }
 ```

-3. replace `app/page.js` with the following code
+4. replace `app/page.js` with the following code.

 ```jsx
 import { TransitionLink, TransitionDiv } from 'nadpt';